CCIP Programmable Token Transfers in DeFi

 CCIP Programmable Token Transfers enable cross-chain swap use cases, where any token can be effectively bridged over CCIP by connecting to liquidity pools / DEXs on the source and destination chains.

 For example, a cross-chain swap app built on CCIP enables users holding Token A on Arbitrum to be swapped for Token B on Optimism by first swapping Token A on Arbitrum for USDC, bridging the USDC to Optimism along with data about the swap, and then automatically swapping the USDC to Token B and sending it to the user’s wallet.
-This is why CCIP’s support for native USDC is so powerful; it doesn’t just support the cross-chain transfer of native USDC via burn and mint, but also the simultaneous transmission of data on what to do with the USDC once it arrives on the destination chain—a unique feature of CCIP Programmable Token Transfers.
+This is why is so powerful; it doesn’t just support the cross-chain transfer of native USDC via burn and mint, but also the simultaneous transmission of data on what to do with the USDC once it arrives on the destination chain—a unique feature of CCIP Programmable Token Transfers.

-XSwap is a cross-chain swaps protocol and BUILD participant that uses CCIP for Programmable Token Transfers to enable cross-chain swaps between blockchain networks.
+is a cross-chain swaps protocol and participant that uses CCIP for Programmable Token Transfers to enable cross-chain swaps between blockchain networks.
 USDC is used as the liquidity token for XSwap.
 Since its launch, XSwap users have initiated over $130M in CCIP Programmable Token Transfers.

-For example, EigenPie is integrating Chainlink CCIP to enable its users to deposit ETH directly into their layer-2 contracts in order to receive the corresponding LRT (egETH) without ever having to leave the chain.
+For example, to enable its users to deposit ETH directly into their layer-2 contracts in order to receive the corresponding LRT (egETH) without ever having to leave the chain.
 Once users deposit ETH into the layer-2 contract, CCIP’s Programmable Token Transfers will bridge the tokens to Ethereum with instructions to restake them into Eigenlayer.
 CCIP is then used to lock the minted egETH on Ethereum and bridge it back to the L2 where it is minted and sent to the end user’s wallet address.